A symposium hosted by the MIT Center for Art, Science & Technology (CAST)

 Hussein Chalayan, Fashion Designer.
 For more than twenty years, Hussein Chalayan has used clothing as platform to display materials that change state and transform themselves.
 His work is characterized by an adventurous, bold incorporation of technology and an ability to address conceptual issues—such as disembodiment, metamorphosis, mobility and forced migration— through fashion.
 Chalayan’s experimental practice has turned the runway show into a sophisticated, multi-media form of performance art.

-Michelle Finamore is Penny Vinik Curator of Fashion Arts at the Museum of Fine Arts, Boston, where she recently curated the #techstyle exhibit.
-She is the author of Hollywood Before Glamour: Fashion in America.
+Michelle Finamore, Penny Vinik Curator of Fashion Arts, Museum of Fine Arts, Boston, where she recently curated the #techstyle exhibit.
+She is the author of Hollywood Before Glamour: Fashion in American Silent Film.

-Lucy McRae is a sci-fi artist, film director and self proclaimed body architect.
+Lucy McRae, sci-fi artist, film director and self proclaimed body architect.
 In films, music videos and installations, she places the human body in complex, futuristic scenarios and designs prosthetic extensions that confound the boundaries between the natural and the artificial.

 Image: Hussein Chalayan, Autumn/Winter 2007.